How to help prevent payment fraud at your business

 Advanced Data and Technology Resources

-The technology solutions available today for fighting fraud are impressive.
+The payment technology solutions available today for preventing fraud are impressive.
 A combination of automated systems and big data aggregators is making fraud mitigation more aggressive than ever.
-With the right partner, you should be able to employ adaptive fraud detection models that learn cardholder purchasing behaviors and identify abnormal card usage.
+With the right credit card processing partner, you should be able to employ adaptive fraud detection models that learn cardholder purchasing behaviors and identify abnormal card usage.
 With this information, a negative fraud score can stop fraud at the point of sale while still achieving a high approval rate on non-fraudulent transactions.
 As large and technologically advanced as the card brands are, they don’t always catch and report every compromise.
 A service like Vantiv’s generated card compromise alerts, VNTV Alerts, proactively sends fraud notifications to financial institutions that Visa and MasterCard may have missed.
 With seven pre-defined reports to monitor fraud activity, Vantiv’s fraud tools capture data irregularities and adapt to changing consumer behavior over time to better anticipate and detect fraud.

 Human Fraud Expertise